Phone-GWP-group

 It is also vital that your business uses sustainable packaging.

-Sustainable packaging is effectively any material (and methods) that minimises the use of natural resources and waste and lessens environmental impact.
+Sustainable packaging is effectively any material (and method) that minimises the use of natural resources and waste and lessens environmental impact.
 Its reach, however, also extends to the fair treatment of employees.
-Many refer to the three pillars of sustainability as social (people), environmental (planet) and economic (profit).
+Many refer to the three pillars of sustainability as social (people), environmental (planet), and economic (profit).

-Sustainable options include recycled and recyclable packaging, biodegradable materials, and even FSC® packaging (which only uses materials from carefully managed sources, which is also tracked through the supply chain).
-Even using appropriate recycling symbols on your packs can improve recycling rates amongst consumers.
+Sustainable options include recycled and recyclable packaging, biodegradable materials, and even FSC®-certified packaging (which uses materials from carefully managed sources and is tracked through the supply chain).
+Even using appropriate recycling symbols on your packs can improve consumer recycling rates.

 Finally, you should also consider the accessibility of your packaging.
 Accessible packaging is effectively that which can be used by everyone, regardless of physical abilities.
-Packaging can (should) include features such as braille, large print, easy opening mechanisms and clear instructions for use as appropriate.
+Packaging can (and should) include features such as braille, large print, easy-opening mechanisms, and clear instructions for appropriate use.

 Someone feeling braille on a box of tablets